jlrodriguezf/WhatsPwn/README.md

 # Description
-Linux tool used to extract sensitive data, inject backdoor, or drop remote shells on android devices.
+Linux tool used to extract sensitive data, inject backdoor or drop remote shells on android devices.

 There may be some bugs on devices running Android 6.* Marshmallow because of new Android security policies.
 And KEYPAD injection may not work depending on processing speed of device and version.